grimy86/CCI25/Windows_Internals/Windows_API.md

 The ability to exchange data was originally implemented through `OLE (Object Linking and Embedding)`.
 Which in turn implemented using and older Windows mechanism named `DDE (Dynamic Data Exchange)`.
 However, DDE also had it's own limitations and eventually OLE came along.

 COM is based on two simple ideas:
-1. Programs talk to COM objects using interfaces.
+1. Programs talk to COM objects by obtaining `interfaces`.

    - An interface is just a list of functions that a program can call, like a menu of available actions.
    - These interfaces are designed to work across different programming languages, so they don’t rely on how a specific language (like C++ or C#) handles function calls.
    - This makes it easier for different programs to communicate without running into compatibility issues.

-2. COM objects are loaded dynamically.
+2. COM objects are `loaded dynamically`.
+Along with managed `object lifetime`.

   - Instead of being built directly into a program, COM objects are stored in separate files (DLLs or EXEs).
   - This means programs can load them only when needed, making the system more flexible and modular.